wrought/clue-clone/README.md

 To leave a room in which your token has been placed by a Suggestion, either roll the die or, if you're in a corner room, you can use the Secret Passage.

-Although there is no requirement or rule on how players should use the Scientist Note Pads it is suggested that the best and easiest way to play the game is to check off items on the Note Pads as they become known.
+Although there is no requirement or rule on how players should use the Scientist Lab Notebook it is suggested that the best and easiest way to play the game is to check off items on the Lab Not Book as they become known.
 Some players find it helpful to mark the initials of the player who showed the card.

 ##### Making an Assertion